 Building locations and progress

-5 sites were assessed as suitable for development, with Beckfield Lane and Hewley Avenue complete, the following three sites are being developed:
+A number of sites were assessed as suitable for development, with Beckfield Lane and Hewley Avenue complete, the following schemes have recently been developed:

-- Pottery Lane - This site of 6 two-bedroom houses is expected to be completed early 2017
+- Pottery Lane - This site of 6 two-bedroom houses was completed in early 2017

-- Fenwick Street - This site of 8 two-bedroom apartments will be for downsizing council or Housing Association tenants and is expected to be completed early/mid-2017
+- Fenwick Street - This site of 8 two-bedroom apartments was completed in summer 2017

 WM Birch have been appointed as the developer to build a further 25 flats and 2 bungalows.